sajwanlava/SWEN422-assignment2/User Testing/Usability Test.md

 0. Select tutorial from the menu
 1. Move towards the big white cube.
-2. Move towards the other white prism.
+2. Move towards the other white cube.
 3. Look up to the top of the pyramid.
 4. Walk through the Orange Portal
 5. Walk back through the Blue Portal